This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a wrist sprain?

 A wrist sprain happens when one or more ligaments in your child's wrist stretch or tear.
 Ligaments are tough tissues that connect bones and keep them in place, and support your child's joints.
-A fall onto an outstretched hand can cause a wrist sprain.
-An injury that causes your child's wrist to twist can also cause a sprain.
-This may happen during sports, such as biking, skiing, or snowboarding.

 What are the signs and symptoms of a wrist sprain?